 Joy Flights FAQ

 Airborne Aviation operates 7 days per week including most public holidays.
 We are staffed such that most joy flights can be flown any day or the week.

-My gift vouchers has expired.
+My flight voucher has expired.
 What can i do?

-If your gift voucher has expired, we are able to extend the voucher for an additional 3 months at a cost of $30.
+If your flight voucher has expired, we are able to extend the voucher for an additional 3 months at a cost of $30.

 Can I take a camera on my flight?